Vector35/binaryninja-api/docs/guide/troubleshooting.md

 ## API

- - If the GUI launches but the license file is not valid when launched from the command-line, check that you're using the right version of Python.
-Only a 64-bit Python 2.7 is supported at this time.
+ - If the GUI launches but the license file is not valid when launched from the command-line, check that you're using the right version of Python as only 64-bit Python 2.7, or 3.x versions are supported.
 Additionally, the [personal][purchase] edition does not support headless operation.

 [known issues]: https://github.com/Vector35/binaryninja-api/issues?q=is%3Aissue
 [libcurl-compat]: https://www.archlinux.org/packages/community/x86_64/libcurl-compat/